Our cookies

 Sky Mobile customer service

-Being on Sky is usually a smooth experience.
-We never had to call them as they’re good at telling you about your bill dates, direct debits and anything else by text.
+We never had to call them as they’re good at telling you about your bill dates or anything else by text.
 And their app is also handy for managing things.
+In all, a great customer service experience.

 Useful link: Read Ofcom's latest telecoms report